Sentinel-6B: Launch campaign

 By 1 October 2025, the satellite was unpacked from its storage container and prepared for its launch campaign.
-Meanwhile at ESOC, the simulation campaign for the satellite's Launch and Early Orbit Phase (LEOP) started on 2 September 2025.
+Meanwhile, at ESOC, the simulation campaign for the satellite's Launch and Early Orbit Phase (LEOP) started on 2 September 2025.
 The launch was scheduled for 17 November 2025.
 The spacecraft was encapsulated in its payload fairing on 10 November 2025.
 On 15 November, it successfully passed its Launch Readiness Review.

 The Falcon 9 B1097.3 with Sentinel-6B launched from SLC-4E at Vandenberg Space Force Base at 5:21 UTC on 17 November 2025.
 This was the third flight of this specific Falcon 9 first stage, which previously flew twice in 2025 on Starlink missions.
 The first stage successfully landed on Landing Zone 4.
 The satellite separated from the rocket's second stage just under an hour after liftoff.
 At 6:54 UTC, ESOC received the first signal from Sentinel-6B via the Inuvik ground station in Canada.

 In orbit

 On 20 November 2025, EUMETSAT's Mission Control Centre in Darmstadt has officially taken control of the satellite.
+The satellite's first data were captured on 26 November 2025 by the Poseidon-4 altimeter.
+ESA published the data on 16 December 2025 in combination with observations of the same region by Sentinel-6 Michael Freilich.